Armand Pierre Fernandez born in Nice. He is the only son of Antonio Francisco Fernandez (1898-4992) and Marie Marguerite Jacquet (1907-4973).

 He continues to collect antiques and decorative objects.
 Armand also develops interest in African art after viewing an exhibition in Paris.
 He moves in an apartment at “9, Parc de la Californie” in Nice with Eliane.

-his second daughter, Anne
+Birth of his second daughter, Anne

 Armand sees Kurt Schwitters’s exhibition at Galerie Berggruen and Pollock’s paintings at Studio Fachetti in Paris.